ayezinhtun/1cng-protal-user-guide/admin/Partners/Create Vendor.md

 - Now, final step is to sign in into your account.
 Enter your login credentials and click on **Sign In** to access the Vendor portal.

 ![Invite Client Details](images/activation-login.png)

+## <span style={{ color: '#003366' }}>Conclusion</span>

+The Create Vendor process provides a structured and comprehensive way to onboard vendors into your system.
+By capturing essential details such as company information, billing setup, contract agreements, and module access, you ensure each vendor is properly configured to operate within your platform.